sambatriste/netty-wiki-translation/Related-projects.md

+Please make sure the list is sorted alphabetically and remove unmaintained projects (no activity for last 12 months.)

 ## Open Source Projects

 * [Accord Odette FTP](http://accord.ow2.org/odetteftp) is an OFTP client library that communicates with an OFTP server of various versions including 1.3, 1.4, and 2.0.